 Exercise a high degree of caution in Mexico because of high levels of violent crime and drug-related violence.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

-- The hurricane season is June to November when landslides, mudslides and flooding may occur.
-In the event of a hurricane, monitor local media reports and follow the instructions of local emergency officials.
-See
+- Mexico experiences earthquakes, tsunamis, volcanic activity, hurricanes and associated landslides, mudslides and flooding.
+Be prepared for a natural disaster, monitor local media reports and follow the instructions of local emergency officials.
+See Natural disasters

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.

 If you're visiting for 180 days or less, you generally won't need a visa.
 You must complete a Multiple Immigration Form (FMM) and make sure your passport is stamped by immigration officials on arrival.
 If you fail to complete this form or to have your passport stamped, you could be detained and deported.

 If you're entering by land, you can complete the FMM in advance online or get a form from the immigration office (Instituto Nacional de Migración) usually located near, not directly at, a border crossing.

 If you're entering by air, you can either complete the FMM in advance online or on arrival.
 Present your completed FMM for inspection at immigration.

 Keep the FMM safe as you’ll need to present it when you depart.